EGI-Federation/documentation/content/en/providers/rod/overview/_index.md

 ---
-title: "Checklist"
+title: "Overview"
-weight: 1
+weight: 10
 type: docs
-description: Summary of the information and guidelines needed by ROD
+description: Overview of the information and guidelines for ROD
 ---

 ## Introduction